Emily Thornberry should be supporting Israel’s Teenage Refuseniks not Labour’s Apologists for Israeli Apartheid

 government’s racist policy, which violates basic human rights and executes one

-law for Israelis and another law for Palestinians on the same territory,”
+law for Israelis and another law for Palestinians on the same territory,” they

 wrote.

-intentional institutional incitement against Palestinians on both sides of the
+“intentional institutional incitement against Palestinians on both sides of the

-referring to the 1949 armistice line separating Israel from the
+Green Line,” referring to the 1949 armistice line separating Israel from the

 West Bank, “and we here – draft-age boys and girls from different areas of the